 THE HOWARD JARVIS TAXPAYERS ASSOCIATION, THE TAXPAYERS’ VOICE IN SACRAMENTO

-The Howard Jarvis Taxpayers Association maintains a permanent legislative office in Sacramento where bills that can harm or help taxpayers are carefully reviewed and analyzed by our Legislative Director, David Wolfe.
+The Howard Jarvis Taxpayers Association maintains a permanent legislative office in Sacramento where bills that can harm or help taxpayers are carefully reviewed and analyzed by our Legislative Director, Scott Kaufman.

 HJTA uses a number of different methods to counter those bills that undermine the taxpayer protections contained in Propositions 13 and 218, the Right to Vote on Taxes Act.
 We meet individually with legislators and staff, testify at committee hearings, maintain an email list of legislative staff members to ensure that our positions on bills get out quickly, and hold legislators accountable with an annual report card.
 We work diligently to combat direct constitutional amendment threats to Proposition 13’s two-thirds vote protection, and numerous tax increase proposals ranging from oil severance to soda.
 A little less obvious and difficult challenge comes when these tax increases are disguised as majority vote fees in violation of Proposition 13.
 Often HJTA stands as the taxpayers’ first and only line of defense against such legislation.